People’s History Lessons at the 2023 Social Studies Teachers Conference

 The Zinn Education Project team hosted seven interactive workshops, a dynamic exhibit, and two receptions during the 2023 National Council for the Social Studies (NCSS) conference in Nashville in early December.

-This is a big change from when ZEP co-director Bill Bigelow first attended the NCSS conference as a young teacher in 1979 and found barely a mention of social justice.
+This is a big change from when ZEP co-director Bill Bigelow first attended the NCSS conference as a second-year teacher in 1979 and found barely a mention of social justice.
 Or 15 years ago, when NCSS rejected Howard Zinn’s offer to keynote — for free.
 It took behind-the-scenes organizing to turn that around and, even so, Zinn was placed on the last day after most people have usually left the conference.
-Defying tradition, 800 teachers stayed on to hear Zinn’s phenomenal talk to teachers that November morning in 2008.
+Defying tradition, 800 teachers stayed to hear Zinn’s phenomenal talk to teachers that November morning in 2008.

 Since then, the Zinn Education Project team has hosted an exhibit and workshops each year.
 In addition to our presence, consistent exhibitors and presenters include Learning for Justice, Seven Stories Press, Beacon Press, and other progressive organizations.
 Of course, there are also right-wing groups.
 In 2014, we exposed the Koch Brothers funding of the Bill of Rights Institute.